irinanita/issue-tracker/README.md

 ####  Registration Form
 Manual testing was accompanied by [automated tests](../blob/master/accounts/tests.py).
-* leave mandatory field blank
+* Leave mandatory field blank
-* insert input with a non valid format
+* Insert input with a non valid format
-* insert username that already exists
+* Insert username that already exists
-* insert not matching passwords
+* Insert not matching passwords

 ####  Login Form
-* insert wrong username/password
+* Insert wrong username/password
-* insert username that doesn't match the password and viceversa
+* Insert username that doesn't match the password and viceversa

 #### Profile form
 Due to the fact that all the fields in this form are optional all tests resumed to the avatar field:
-* insert avatar that has a not supported format
+* Insert avatar that has a not supported format
-* insert avatar that doesn't match size requirements
+* Insert avatar that doesn't match size requirements
-* clear avatar and ensure that it is correctly deleted
+* Clear avatar and ensure that it is correctly deleted

 #### Add ticket form
 A series of [automated tests](blob/master/tickets/tests.py) were used to ensure that error messages appear when:
-* a required field is omitted
+* A required field is omitted
-* a wrong label or type is submitted.
+* A wrong label or type is submitted.
 In order to test this case scenario, apart from the automated test, I tried submitting a form where I have manually changed one of the *selected options* directly from the DOM, in the browser, and see what happens in this case.
 As expected it gave an error message.
-* instead submitting ticket with no image is a possible scenario, so in this case no errors were expected and the form is considered valid as it is supposed to
+* Submitting ticket with no image, on the other hand, is a possible scenario, so in this case no errors were expected and the form is considered valid as it is supposed to
-* On the other hand, when submitting the image, if it is too big it should through and error.
+* However, when submitting the image, that is too big it should through and error.
 This scenario was asserted within the automated tests
 * A case scenario that includes inserting a file, that is not an image, was manually tested with a zip file, as expected it gave an error on form submission.

 #### Checkout
-* insert non valid card number
+* Insert non valid card number
-* insert a past date for card expiry date
+* Insert a past date for card expiry date
-* insert non valid cvc.
+* Insert non valid cvc.
 Interesting fact about testing the cvv (cvc) filed is that sometimes payments are accepted even when cvc is left blank or even when a not valid cvc is inserted.
 As per **Stipe Documentation** [here](https://stripe.com/docs/radar/rules):